sasip-climate/sasip-climate.github.io/content/news/coming_soon.md

 image: 'images/news/video-conference-ga2af37d2e_1280.jpg'
 ---

-Mark your calendars for our next webinars on october 27th, november 24th and december 15th by Polly Smith, Tobias Finn and Jean-Pierre Auclair

 Polly will speak about data assimilation for parameter estimation, using data assimilation for joint state-parameter estimation, coupled atmosphere-ocean data assimilation.